arrozconcurry/mediaranker-oauth/README.md

 ## Wave 2: User Authorization

 **Requirements:**
--  Ensure that users who are not logged in see *only* the main page with the spotlight and top 10 items.
+-  Ensure that users who are not logged in can see *only* the main page with the spotlight and top 10 items.
 No other pages should be viewable by the guest user.
--  Ensure that Users who are logged in see the rest of the pages.
+-  Ensure that users who are logged in can see the rest of the pages.

 ## Wave 3: Modifying The "Created By"